Supreme Court invalidates 2025 IEEPA tariffs, raising complex refund questions

 Prepare for what comes next

 The Supreme Court’s invalidation of the 2025 IEEPA tariffs is one of the most significant trade developments of the year – and a major potential financial opportunity.
-CohnReznick is prepared and available to help you.
+CohnReznick stands ready to help you with the practical work required to assess exposure, quantify potential recoveries, and prepare the required financial analyses.

 OUR PEOPLE